Plyometrics for Runners

 Increased amounts of stored energy every stride, essentially means ‘free’ propulsion… propulsion that comes at a reduced metabolic cost – less effort!
 Thus improved running efficiency.

-Plyometric exercises for running: The Science
+Plyometrics for Runners: The Science

 Since 2000, there have been various studies published on the subject of plyometrics for runners.
 All the published research I’ve seen though has been conducted with small sample sizes, and are far from flawless.